Storm Henk Causes Flooding And Travel Disruption In UK

-The strongest gusts from Storm Henk were recorded on Tuesday afternoon on the Isle of Wight, off England's south coast, where the wind reached 94 miles (151 kilometres) per hour.
+The strongest gusts from Storm Henk were recorded on Tuesday afternoon on the Isle of Wight, off England's south coast, where the wind reached 151 kilometres per hour.

 The wind got up to 81 mph at Exeter airport, along the south coast in Devon, the Met Office weather agency said.